mikrosimage/FileMetaChecker/fileSpecification/README.md

 In the multi-values case, every values must have the same length.

-If the type is a number (integer or floating-point), a value range may be defined, and can be composed with several ranges.
+* If the type is a number (integer or floating-point), a value range may be defined, and can be composed with several ranges.
 Each range must contain a "min" value, a "max" value or both.
-If the Element's value is in the range, it becomes Valid, Invalid otherwise.
-If no range is defined, the Element value is only extracted from the file and its status becomes "Pass Over".
+    * If the Element's value is in the range, it becomes Valid, Invalid otherwise.
+    * If no range is defined, the Element value is only extracted from the file and its status becomes "Pass Over".

+Number Element with complex range:

 	{
 		"id": "thisIsABasicElement",
 		"label": "This is a basic element",